 One in eight women in the United States will develop a thyroid disorder during their lifetime (1).

 There are three things that I find alarming about that statistic.
 One out of every eight women is a staggeringly high number (~40 million in the US).
-The conditional phrase “during their lifetime” tells us that thyroid disorder can set in at any time, in any stage of life, and that it is highly possible that many will go untreated.
-But the thing that concerns me most about this sentence is simply the word thyroid.
+The conditional phrase “during their lifetime” tells us that thyroid disorders can occur at any time, in any stage of life, and many may go untreated.
+But what concerns me most about this sentence is simply the word thyroid.

-Because thyroid disorder is so incredibly common, yet so many people don’t actually know what a thyroid is or what it does.
+Thyroid disorder is widespread, yet many people don’t know what a thyroid is or what it does.

 That ends today!

-I want to empower you to take your thyroid health into your own hands, so this article will highlight three key points:
+I want to empower you to take your thyroid health into your own hands!
+This article will highlight three key points:

 - WHAT your thyroid is and the role it plays in your fertility and reproductive health